-Susan Park is an Associate Professor in International Relations at the University of Sydney.
-She focuses on how state and non-state actors use formal and informal influence to make the Multilateral Development Banks (MDBs) and global governance greener and more accountable.
-Susan has published in numerous journals, most recently in the Review of International Political Economy.
-Her new book is International Organisations and Global Problems: Theories and Explanations (Cambridge University Press, 2018).
-In 2010 she published The World Bank Group and Environmentalists (Manchester).
-Susan has co-edited special editions and books including Global Environmental Governance and the Accountability Trap (2019, MIT Press with Teresa Kramarz).
-Susan is an Associate Editor of the journal Global Environmental Politics and is Co-Convenor with Dr Teresa Kramarz (University of Toronto) of the Earth Systems Governance (ESG) Task Force ‘Accountability in Global Environmental Governance.’
-Previously Susan served as the Chair of the Environmental Studies Section of the (2015 to 2017).
-She is a Senior Research Fellow of the ESG, an affiliated Faculty member of the Munk School’s Environmental Governance Lab at the University of Toronto, and an External Associate of the Centre for the Study of Globalisation and Regionalisation at Warwick University.
+Susan Park is a Professor of Global Governance at the University of Sydney.
+Susan has a long standing commitment to Global Environmental Politics.
+Susan has two current research projects.
+The first looks at the global governance of the shift to renewable energy, particularly ‘gaps’ in governance around the lack of protective norms, and accountability ‘traps’ that emerge when we focus our attention of a few scheme to mitigate harm in global renewable supply chains.
+The second, examines if and how international grievance mechanisms operate to provide justice for communities harmed by international energy and development projects funded by multilateral development banks.
+Her previous work focused on how state and non-state actors use formal and informal influence to make the Multilateral Development Banks (MDBs) and global governance greener and more accountable.
+Susan has published in numerous journals, most recently Environmental Politics.
+Her new book is Environmental Recourse at the Multilateral Development Banks (Cambridge University Press, 2020).
+Susan has co-edited special editions and books including Global Environmental Governance and the Accountability Trap (2019, MIT Press with Dr. Teresa Kramarz).
+Susan is an Associate Editor of the journal Global Environmental Politics and is Co-Convenor with Dr. Teresa Kramarz (University of Toronto) of the Earth Systems Governance (ESG) Task Force ‘Accountability in Global Environmental Governance’.

 Global environmental governance, constructivism, norms, multilateral development banks, accountability, renewable technology, mining